tomhallmain/sd-runner/README.md

 `default_negative_prompt`: Any of the defaults are useful, but the negative default can be especially useful as it is often less likely to change.

+## Server

+Set configuration options for a server port to make use of the server while the UI is running.
+Calls to the server made with Python's multiprocessing client will update the UI as specified, but leave anything unspecified as already set in the UI.
+This can be helpful to use in conjunction with other applications that involve images.
+For an example, see [this class](https://github.com/tomhallmain/simple_image_compare/blob/master/extensions/sd_runner_client.py).